ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-Now we need to retrieve the plugin’s hash address so the address can be translated into a number and sent to the GET Method.
+# Now we need to retrieve the plugin’s hash address so the address can be translated into a number and sent to the GET Method.

+Now, we need to retrieve the plugin’s hash address to translate it into a number and send it to the GET Method.

+> > > > > > > 018b2129 (Update wallet.md)

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">